jjcapellan/SIXDB/README.md

 ## <a name="Query-system"></a>**Query language**
 ***
-Some SIDB methods receive as parameter to select records a string with an expression that represents the query.
+Some SIXDB methods receive as parameter to select records a string with an expression that represents the query.
 Write a query is very intuitive.
 Is similar to write the condition in an "if" sentence.
 A simple query would be: `recordProperty = value` There are some rules: